kwikius/mixer_lang/README.md

 During building some extra heap is used to hold symbolic names, but once the tree is built the symbol table memory is freed.
 With constant folding the resulting tree is expected to be compact.
-The code has only been tested on a 32 bit Linux PC so far and the complete app image is coming in at under 30K.
+On a 32 bit Linux PC so far and the complete app image is coming in at under 3kb.
-I hope it will be smaller when built as a library for STM32 arm.
-The aim is under 10K of rom space but we shall see!
+On  STM32F4 ARM  The library currently adds around 20 kb

 Dependencies
 ------------